-The PiWatcher is a small board that will automatically shut down and/or reboot your Raspberry Pi when needed.Designed by Omzlo, Ships from Greece
+The PiWatcher is a small board that will automatically shut down and/or reboot your Raspberry Pi when needed.Designed by Omzlo in Greece

 What is it?
-The PiWatcher is a very small board that helps you fully shut down or reboot a Raspberry Pi, in case of an incident or simply for power saving purposes.
-You can even program your PiWatc...Read More…
+The PiWatcher (Rev. 2) is a very small board that helps you fully shut down or reboot a Raspberry Pi, in case of an incident or simply for power saving purposes.
+You can even program yo...Read More…

-In essence, the PiWatcher is a programmable watchdog circuit for the Raspberry Pi, usable with the humble Pi Zero up to the power-hungry Pi 3.
+In essence, the PiWatcher is a programmable watchdog circuit for the Raspberry Pi.

 The board must be fitted on the first 6 pins of the Raspberry GPIO header and plugged into a micro USB power supply suitable for the Raspberry Pi in use.
 Based on instructions it receives through I2C, the PiWatcher can then be instructed to: